0xdea/rhabdomancer/README.md

     $ rhabdomancer [binary file]
     ```
 3. Open the resulting `.i64` IDB file with IDA Pro.
-4. Select `Search` > `Text...`, flag `Find all occurrences`, and search for `[BAD `.
+4. Select `View` > `Open subviews` > `Bookmarks`
-5. Enjoy your results conveniently collected in an IDA Pro window (but double check that all results are displayed, as
+5. Enjoy your results conveniently collected in an IDA Pro window.

-   text search is buggy and sometimes misses some comments).
+*Note: rhabdomancer also adds comments at marked call locations.*

 ## Tested with